 Nul Punt Wolk is a collaborative project developed by berte & harmey, an occasional artist duo, formed by Filip Berte (BE) and Cliona Harmey (IE).
 Ghent is used as the starting point for the development of the first version of their Bare Map series.
-The Bare Map is generated using aerial LiDAR data to create a visualisation of the city stripped bare to its underlying terrain, devoid of buildings, vegetation and streets.
+The Bare Map was generated using aerial LiDAR data to create visualisations of a city stripped bare to its underlying terrain, devoid of buildings, vegetation and streets.

 The physical imprint of the map was made in collaboration with riso-print lab Topo Copy (BE).
-These prints are presented on a custom modular support system built in collaboration with Open Structures (BE).
-The Bare Map will be installed sculpturally in real life at BLANCO and will also be visible via an online preview.The Bare Map Prototyping Preview is made possible with funding from Culture Ireland.
+These prints were presented on a custom modular support system built in collaboration with Open Structures (BE).
+The Bare Map was installed sculpturally in real life at BLANCO and was also visible via an online preview.The Bare Map Prototyping Preview was made possible with funding from Culture Ireland.

 Nul Punt Wolk will grow cumulatively and is designed to be activated at different locations.
-Dublin will be the next step in the Nul Punt Wolk project, starting in June 2021 with an Open Studio Research residency at NCAD Gallery.
-The Dublin Bare Map will be funded by an Irish Arts Council Project Grant.
+A Dublin map is the next step in the Nul Punt Wolk project, starting in June 2021 with an Open Studio Research Residency at NCAD Gallery.
+The Dublin Bare Map is funded by an Irish Arts Council Project Grant.

 berte & harmey was formed by Filip Berte (BE) and Cliona Harmey (IE), to share research and resources to explore ideas around spatial politics, critical geography, historical legacies and socio-technical systems of exclusion and inclusion.
 Of particular interest to both artists are ideas around visibility/invisibility, occlusion and machine vision.

 In Winter 2019 both artists participated in an invited experimental Prototyping Residency at Timelab Ghent which was designed to encourage co-creation, commoning and circular economy.
 The residency was the start of their ongoing collaboration.